 - Housing - Discretionary Housing Payments may be available to top-up housing-related benefit for a limited time to cover housing costs, such as rent.

 - Council tax - if you're really struggling, you may be able to claim a reduction in council tax.

 Find out if you qualify and apply online

 - Over-65s - we offer a discount scheme on council tax for households where the taxpayer or their partner is aged 65 or over.

 Find out how to apply or you can call 0300 1231384.

-- Social care - The government have provided guidance for those who receive support through direct payments.
-Skills for Care have also published guidance for individual employers (PHB holders and direct payment recipients) and PAs during this challenging period.
+- Social care - The government has provided guidance for those who receive support through direct payments.
+Skills for Care has also published guidance for individual employers (PHB holders and direct payment recipients) and PAs during this challenging period.

 See further crime prevention advice from the Metropolitan Police.